-- Roll out the pie dough, then ease into a 9-inch pie pan.
+- Prepare the crust: Roll out the pie dough, then ease into a 9-inch pie pan.

-- Bake for 45-55 minutes or until golden brown.
-Check to see that the pie is baked through (it will be gooey but it should be set).
-If you're making a 6-inch pie (see Recipe Notes), reduce the baking time to 30-40 minutes.
-If you make one deep dish (instead of two 9-inch pies), then increase baking time slightly.
+- Bake the pie for 45 to 55 minutes or until golden brown.
+Check to see that the pie is baked through...it will be gooey but should be set.

 - Allow pie to cool on a cooling rack, then refrigerate to set up further.